kevinmeredith/http4s-book/intro.md

 In 2017 I spoke at NEScala, [Property-based Testing with ScalaCheck by Example](https://www.youtube.com/watch?v=7xUGBreqpnA).
 In2020, I gave a talk at NEScala, [1000+ Compile-time Errors Later and Running Smoothly in Prod](https://www.youtube.com/watch?v=hXQJChR2ii0&t=5s).

+Between Jan-2019 and April-2021 my role was Technical Lead.
+Essentially my role consisted of:
+    * 70% heads-down time (coding + problem solving)
+    * 20% pairing (coding or collaborating) with my teammates
+    * 10% communicating with management and other teamms

+Having worked in that role, I've come to appreciate the importance of team maintainability.
+A team should own a code-base, not an individual.
+A team is on-call, not an individual.
+The latter does not scale.
+From the ~15 or so http4s web application repositories that I either built or maintained professionally, I firmly believe that significant differences across repositories is a liability.
+To clarify, I've worked in code-bases ranging from "tagless final", i.e. programming to an `F[_]` interface, `EitherT`-based, as well as `Kleisli` everywhere.

+Given that I strongly prefer standardization, let me acknowledge the importance of adaptability and creativity that Software Engineers savor.
+Although I favor standardization, I fully understand that standing still is not an option.
+It's critical to improve the code-base based on the team's experience and future maintenance.
+Given that Software Engineering is both an Art and Science, clearly Engineers desire to express themselves via their craft, code.
+So, in my experience, if my teammate wanted to introduce a significant change to the code-base, it was responsibility of that teammate, if necessary, to educate the team on the benefits.

+In short, my motivation for writing this book was to share my opinions on how to build team-owned and maintained code-bases.

 I live in Miami, Florida.

 ## Intended Audience